 As a new foster carer applicant, you will need to undergo a residential training course called ‘Skills to Foster’.
-This course will run from a Friday to a Sunday, and will take place at our Head Office in Malvern, Worcestershire.
+This course will take place at our Head Office in Malvern, Worcestershire.
 Full accommodation and expenses will be provided.
 This course provides an overview of fostering, including safer caring and how children form attachments.
 The course is delivered by social workers and current foster carers of The Foster Care Co-operative.

 There are further mandatory courses, but there are also optional courses available to extend your skill set.

 You will receive full 24/7 support from The Foster Care Co-operative.
 We have an out of hours service and you will have your own social worker during working hours, so you will never be on your own.

 We don’t believe in overloading our staff, so social worker’s caseloads are low, enabling us to provide high quality support to you as foster carers.
 We appreciate how important it is to have the same dedicated social worker with you every step of the way.
 Our low staff turnover helps us achieve this.